flomesh-io/osm-edge-docs/content/en/docs/guides/health_checks/health_probes.md

 1. Verify `httpGet` and `tcpSocket` probes on Pods in the mesh have been modified.

-   Startup, liveness, and readiness `httpGet` probes must be modified by OSM in order to continue to function while in a mesh.
+   Startup, liveness, and readiness `httpGet` probes must be modified by osm-edge in order to continue to function while in a mesh.
 Ports must be modified to 15901, 15902, and 15903 for liveness, readiness, and startup `httpGet` probes, respectively.
 Only HTTP (not HTTPS) probes will have paths modified in addition to be `/osm-liveness-probe`, `/osm-readiness-probe`, or `/osm-startup-probe`.

-   Also, verify the Pod's Envoy configuration contains a listener for the modified endpoint.
+   Also, verify the Pod's Pipy configuration contains a listener for the modified endpoint.

    For `tcpSocket` probes to function in the mesh, they must be rewritten to `httpGet` probes.
 The ports must be modified to 15904 for liveness, readiness, and startup probes.
 The path the must be set to `/osm-healthcheck`.
 A HTTP header, `Original-Tcp-Port`, must be set to the original port specified in the `tcpSocket` probe definition.
 Also, verify that the `osm-healthcheck` container is running.
 Inspect the `osm-healthcheck` logs for more information.

    See the [examples above](#examples) for more details.

-1. Determine if Kubernetes encountered any other errors while scheduling or starting the Pod.
+2. Determine if Kubernetes encountered any other errors while scheduling or starting the Pod.

    Look for any errors that may have recently occurred with `kubectl describe` of the unhealthy Pod.
 Resolve any errors and verify the Pod's health again.

-1. Determine if the Pod encountered a runtime error.
+3. Determine if the Pod encountered a runtime error.

    Look for any errors that may have occurred after the container started by inspecting its logs with `kubectl logs`.
 Resolve any errors and verify the Pod's health again.